Health and wellness is a $4.2 trillion industry.

 That means your health isn’t just a lifestyle goal.
 It’s an economy.

 With access to a whole new assortment of food choices, supplements, niche exercise options, mindfulness and mental health practices, health and wellness impacts all areas of our lives from daily routines to new experiences.

 This evolution translates into dollars.
-Here’s how much consumers spent in 2017:
+Here’s how much consumers spent in one year:

 - $702 billion on healthy eating, nutrition and weight loss

 - $595 billion on fitness and mindfulness

 It’s raining money up in here!
 That means brands and businesses can’t afford to leave out health and wellness consumers.
 So, what health and wellness consumer trends do you need to know?

 Our latest social listening report on health and wellness consumer trends features custom-built audience segments in the health and wellness sector.
 It includes exclusive analysis on who they are, what they want, how they feel, and what their buying habits are.